Low-Dose Naltrexone (LDN) for the Treatment of Complex Regional Pain Syndrome (CRPS) is currently enrolling participants.

 Naltrexone has been a FDA-approved drug for nearly three decades.
 There is significant evidence to suggest that at low doses it can effectively treat certain types of pain, fatigue, and sleep disorders.
 This will be the first official study of the effectiveness of LDN for CRPS.
 All participants will be given the opportunity to receive LDN treatment at no cost.

-The duration of the study lasts 14 to 28 weeks and involves eight in-person visits to Stanford, in addition to weekly questionnaires and daily pain scores which can be done remotely.
+The duration of the study lasts 14 to 28 weeks and involves up to 5 in-person visits to Stanford, in addition to weekly questionnaires and daily pain scores which can be done remotely.

 Eligibility requirements include any person with CRPS or RSD who:

 - 1. Is between the ages of 18 and 65.

 - 2. Is not pregnant or planning to become pregnant.

 - 3. Has had CRPS for at least 1 year.